DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

 |      p<br>q<br>∴ p ∧ q     |      ((p) ∧ (q)) → (p ∧ q)     |       Conjunction      |
 | p ∨ q<br>¬p ∨ r<br>∴ q ∨ r | ((p ∨ q) ∧ (¬p ∨ r)) → (q ∨ r) |       Resolution       |

--I also learned that biconditional or the statement A if and only if B can be expressed as "A if B and A only if B".
+- I also learned that biconditional or the statement A if and only if B can be expressed as "A if B and A only if B".
--A ↔ B ≡ (A → B) ∧ (B → A)
+- A ↔ B ≡ (A → B) ∧ (B → A)
--Where: A → B  is the expression for "A only if B"
+- Where: A → B  is the expression for "A only if B"
--B → A is the expression for "A if B"
+- B → A is the expression for "A if B"

 ##Week 4
 - January 27, 2016